ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 Here, we're firmly in a web browser environment:  `D3` provides tools to build SVG graphs from the output `Dagre` generates, while `Cytoscape` generates canvas elements.

-[I will note I was unsuccessful in using dagre, D3 and Cytoscape my first time.](./source/dagre-tools/README.md).
-But that's because I was trying too hard to do something quickly.
+[I will note I was unsuccessful in using dagre, D3 and Cytoscape my first time.](./source/dagre-tools/README.md)  That's because I was trying too hard to do something quickly.
 This is going to require a bit more study on my part to integrate properly.

 ## How can we use these tools?
 (Approach)

 - Define a special directory, `reference-spec`, for ECMAScript standard-compliant code plus the `searchReferences()` function to live in.
 - Craft a driver to invoke `engine262` on the `reference-spec` files, with an implementation of the `searchReferences()` built-in function.
-- Create a set of classes to represent the ECMASCript objects as nodes and the relationships as edges.
+- Create a set of classes to represent the ECMAScript objects as nodes and the relationships as edges.
 (I'll worry about formal graph definitions later.)
 - The implementation for `searchReferences` will do three operations:
   - Create a graph of objects and references from the held values array.
   - If `strongReferencesOnly` is true, search the graph for strong references to the target value.